 Administrative Review Deadlines — 14 Days UK / 28 Days Overseas

-Administrative review applications must be filed within strict deadlines: 14 calendar days from the date of the refusal decision if you are inside the UK (including detained applicants), and 28 calendar days from the date of the refusal decision if you are outside the UK.
-The clock starts from the date the refusal decision is given — not the date you received the letter.
+Administrative review must be filed within 14 calendar days of the refusal decision if you are inside the UK, or 28 calendar days if overseas.
+The clock runs from the date the decision is given — not the date you received it.
 Late applications are accepted only in exceptional circumstances.
-If you miss the deadline, your remaining options are reapplication, reconsideration request (discretionary), or — for human rights-engaging refusals — late appeal to the First-tier Tribunal subject to its discretion to extend time.
+Miss the deadline and your options narrow to reapplication, a discretionary reconsideration request, or — for human rights refusals — a late tribunal appeal at the Tribunal's discretion.

 Section 3C Protection During In-Country Administrative Review